-Incorporate a "Focal Species" analysis to evaluate avian community response to restoration.
+Incorporate a "Focal Species" analysis to evaluate avian community response to a changing Lower Owens River.
 The focal species list would include species that are readily detectable with point count surveys and that have sufficient sample sizes allowing quantification of trends over time.
-In order to evaluate whether healthy, diverse riparian and aquatic habitats are being created and sustained with regard to the wildlife community, the diversity and abundance of bird species using riparian and aquatic habitat in the riverine-riparian system will be evaluated.
+In order to evaluate whether healthy, diverse riparian and aquatic habitats are being created and sustained with regard to the wildlife community, the diversity and abundance of bird species using riparian and aquatic habitat in the riverine-riparian system will be quantified over time.
 The use of particular focal groups will be used as well as individual focal species whose abundance in LORP allows for the determination of trend.